valentjn/ltex/pages/docs/advanced-usage.md

 - reStructuredText: `..
 LTeX: SETTINGS`
 - R Sweave: Same as LaTeX
 - XHTML: No support for magic comments
+- Programming languages: `LTeX: SETTINGS` inside a line comment or a single-line block comment

 Magic comments are case-insensitive (except for the setting values), and the spaces in the magic comment line can be any amount of whitespace, even no amount at all.